Limits And Access

 How To Work Safely While Limited

-- Save the inline
+- Use the inline

-accessTokenreturned by signup and use mailbox-scoped routes immediately. - Prefer authenticated token rotation with
+accessTokenreturned byPOST /public/signupas the primary bootstrap credential. - Prefer authenticated token rotation with

 POST /v1/auth/token/rotatebefore the current token expires. - Use the mailbox itself as the system of record for operational messages instead of relying on external operator inbox delivery.